Natasha Carew

 As a past adjunct professor of law at Osgoode Hall Law School (teaching negotiation) and Windsor Law School (teaching legal remedies), Natasha is committed to mentorship and professional development.
 In addition to teaching, she frequently presents to clients and other lawyers on the topics of construction law, remedies, expert witnesses, and legal writing.

 Natasha is passionate about volunteering and fundraising.
-She regularly acts as pro bono counsel, including advocating for the property rights of a single mother and the employment rights of a transgender man.
+She regularly acts as pro bono counsel, including as counsel to a single mother in a property dispute and a transgender man in an employment dispute.
 In lieu of receiving wedding presents, Natasha and her partner - with the help of friends and colleagues - raised enough money to privately sponsor a refugee family's resettlement in Canada.
 Natasha led the sponsorship effort, finding housing for the family of four and supporting them financially and logistically during their first year in Canada.

 A newly minted marathon runner, Natasha enjoys being outside and getting comfortable with being uncomfortable.